BrianOn99/Hadoop-Bellman-shortest-path/README.md

 here: only vertex updated last time are checked.

 This is a maven project.
 Dependency on HBase is included.
-The version of Hbase is very old (0.95), because
+The version of Hbase is very old (0.95), because it is the requirement of the assignment.

 ## Syntax:
 ```